-Shopping in Antalya will not leave you feeling disappointed with a range of new malls offering all of the latest brand names and products, large super markets offering produce which is generally quite a lot less costly than in UK and other European destinations.
+Shopping in Antalya will not leave you feeling disappointed with a range of new malls offering all of the latest brand names and products, large supermarkets offering produce which is generally quite a lot less costly than in the UK and other European destinations.

 You can live in the centre of Antalya and have easy access to one of the best beaches in Turkey and beyond.
 Lara Beach is one of the longest beaches in Turkey stretching for about 12 km.

-While property prices in the Lara residential area are higher than other neighbourhoods, residents are happy to pay the price a beach-side urban lifestyle.
+While property prices in the Lara residential area are higher than in other neighbourhoods, residents are happy to pay the price for a beach-side urban lifestyle.

 How expensive is Antalya?